AdamMReese/AdamMReese/README.md

-## Adam Reese
+## Hello, I'm Adam Reese!

-Hello, I'm Adam Reese, a passionate software enthusiast with a lifelong fascination for computers.
+I'm a passionate software enthusiast with a lifelong fascination for computers.
 I've been interested in computers ever since I was a child when my parents bought out first one back in the 1990s.
 Growing up, I knew I wanted to be involved with them in some capacity.
 After becoming fascinated with the world of computer programming, I decided that that was what I wanted to do for a living.

 🎓 **Education:**
   - Associate's Degree in Computer Science, Des Moines Area Community College (DMACC)